 Within each basic type, there’s a myriad of styles.
 You can even tie small loops from leftover yarn to make stitch markers.

 I recently completed the Cinnamon Girl Cardigan and it is the perfect project for which to demonstrate how to use stitch markers.

 Generally, I like to use color coded stitch markers to delineate certain parts of my pattern.
 This helps immensely with bigger or more complicated projects – especially when you are interrupted mid-row.
 When you have to put your work down, it is MUCH easier to figure out where you left off if you have strategically placed stitch markers.

-This photo shows a portion of my sweater.
+The photo below shows a portion of my sweater.
 Chart A is outlined by green stitch markers, Chart B is outlined by purple stitch markers.
-There is a plastic stitch marker to mark the side “seam” (the pattern instructs us to use the seam markers as they are useful for doing the waist shaping.
+There is a plastic stitch marker to mark the side “seam”.
+(The pattern instructs us to use the seam markers as they are useful for doing the waist shaping.
 There is no seam, but if there was, it would be there.)

 I did not use markers to mark my twisted stitches.
 I recognize them well enough to be able to do them on the fly, but if you aren’t comfortable reading your knitting then you could mark them with a different color or type of marker.

-To learn about reading knitting charts, check out our Reading Knitting Charts blog post.
+To learn about reading knitting charts, check out our Reading Knitting Charts tutorial.

 Using Stitch Markers to Track Your Rows

 It can be hard to count rows in cable patterns.
 To keep track of which row you’re on, put a marker in a stitch in the row in which the cable is done.
 (Put the marker in a stitch you just knit off the needle; not the loop on the needle.)